YashINdataXYX/Meta-Ad-Performance-Dashboard/README.md

 An interactive Power BI Dashboard built to analyze the performance of Meta (Facebook & Instagram) advertising campaigns.
 The dashboard provides a complete funnel view — from impressions and clicks to conversions and ROI — helping marketing teams uncover performance trends, bottlenecks, and optimization opportunities.

 💼 Business Problem
--Marketing teams lacked a centralized, data-driven view of campaign effectiveness across platforms.
+Marketing teams lacked a centralized, data-driven view of campaign effectiveness across platforms.
 Existing reports failed to connect awareness, engagement, and conversion metrics, leading to inefficient budget allocation and missed insights.

 🎯 Goal of the Dashboard